High-speed bullet train

 The G7 Fuxing, an extended version of the Fuxing Hao bullet train, made its debut on the Beijing-Shanghai line in July 2018.

-The new bullet train is intended to offer a sophisticated, high-speed and enriched travel experience to passengers.
+The new bullet train offers a sophisticated, high-speed and enriched travel experience to passengers.

 Development of the electric multiple unit high-speed trains started in 2012.
 China Railway led a consortium of research organisations, universities, and manufacturing companies for the development of China’s bullet train manufacturing capabilities.